The Roots of the Function Follows Form FFF Principle

 How can the Function Follows Form (FFF) approach boost results?

-- Visualizing the virtual situation, and deeply exploring its potential benefits, though cognitively challenging, can lead to the discovery of previously unforeseen needs, market segments and opportunities.
+- Visualizing the virtual situation, and deeply exploring its potential benefits, though cognitively challenging, can lead to the discovery of previously unforeseen needs, market segments, and opportunities.

 - Product Commercialization – Uncover hidden value and customer needs in existing products.

-- New ideas tend to be practical because they are not only based on existing knowledge and capabilities, but have also been filtered for do-ability and have undergone adaptations to overcome anticipated challenges.
+- New ideas tend to be practical because they are not only based on existing knowledge and capabilities but have also been filtered for do-ability and have undergone adaptations to overcome anticipated challenges.

-- It’s possible to develop a long-term innovation plan or pipeline, rather than a one-time novelty, by systematically exploring many possible variations of your existing situation or product.
+- It’s possible to develop a long-term innovation plan or pipeline, rather than a one-time novelty by systematically exploring many possible variations of your existing situation or product.

-Understand the principle?
+Want to learn more?
 Explore the innovation mapping process.